Last Reviewed: July 12, 2024

 Other individuals not on the SPIRT core or virtual teams may be convened by a core team member based on the incident.
 Such individuals may include, but are not limited to, department administrators or subject matter experts.

-Once an incident has been reported and declared, the incident must be contained to prevent further harm.
+Once an incident has been reported and declared, the incident should be contained to prevent further harm.
 By means of example, the following containment steps may be taken:

 Effective containment stops damage from being done and allows assessment of the scope of the incident and the initiation of remediation activities.